pooyamb/basteh/README.md

 #[actix_web::main]
 async fn main() -> std::io::Result<()> {
-   // Intialize the implementor according to its docs let store = HashMapActor::start_default();
+   // Intialize the implementer according to its docs let store = HashMapActor::start_default();

    // Give it to the Storage struct